pabloqpacin/SLIT/SLIT-projects/03-Software_Development/06-django-build_website/readme.md

-# Python Website 'Windows' Tutorial - Django, Auth, Databases & More
+# Python Website 'WSL' Tutorial - Django, Auth, Databases & More

 Following a tutorial by #@TechWithTim : [Django For Beginners - Full Tutorial](https://youtu.be/sm1mokevMWk)